 Jo Skinner has completed writing courses with Queensland Writer’s Centre, Australian Writer’s Centre, Sydney Writer’s Studio and Kill Your Darlings.
 Two of her manuscripts have had editorial input by Lauren Elise Daniels from Brisbane Writers Workshop.

 Jo is a long-standing member of the Queensland Writer’s Centre.
 Her flash fiction and short stories have been long listed, short listed, won a range of competitions and been published in anthologies.
 She was selected for Queensland Writer’s Centre Printable and her novel, A World of Silence has been long listed with the Hawkeye Manuscript Development Program in 2022.
 Her essays have been published by MiNDFOOD, The Big Issue and Medicine Today.
 She is the founding member of a local writer’s group, Brisbane Scribes.

 Her other passion is distance running.
-She recently completed her fifty-fourth marathon.
+She recently completed her fifty-sixth marathon.
 She works as a GP in Brisbane and is married with three teenagers, a cat and a dog.

 My Five Latest Marathons -